-Topically, golden seal is an effective antibacterial, mainly due to its berberine content.
+Topically, goldenseal (Hydrastis Canadensis) is an effective antibacterial, mainly due to its berberine content.
+(6)

 When used in combination with marshmallow to soothe inflamed skin it will reduce redness and eliminate bacteria causing infection.

-Together, these herbs work as what once was referred to as “blood purifiers”.
-Today these herbs are used to improve digestive function by increasing the output of bile from the gall bladder into the small intestine.
+Today these herbs are often used to improve digestive function by increasing the output of bile from the gallbladder into the small intestine.
+(7)(1)

-Indian madder, also known as manjistha (Sanskrit), is a perennial plant that is used extensively in Ayurvedic medicine.
+Indian madder (Rubia cordifolia), also known as manjistha (Sanskrit), is a perennial plant that is used extensively in Ayurvedic medicine.

-The herb is believed to enhance and support the lymphatic system and thus contribute to a more healthy skin.
+The herb is believed to enhance and support the lymphatic system and thus contribute to healthier skin.

-Neem is another medicinal herb that has its uses in Ayurvedic herbal medicine.
+Neem (Azadirachta indica) is another medicinal herb that has its uses in Ayurvedic herbal medicine.